-Construction Safety Supervisor Job Description, Duties, and Responsibilities
+Construction Site Safety Supervisor Job Description, Duties, and Responsibilities

-A construction safety supervisor is someone who can also be referred to as a health and safety professional and is an individual who monitors or oversees construction sites and makes sure that workers within the environment adhere to government regulations/standards regarding safety.
+A construction site safety supervisor is responsible for monitoring or overseeing construction sites and making sure that workers within the environment adhere to government regulations/standards regarding safety.

-Put differently, a construction safety supervisor’s job description basically entails making sure that workers within a particular construction site follow already established policies and/or safety measures/regulations.
+The construction safety supervisor job description basically entails making sure that workers within a particular construction site follow already established policies and/or safety measures/regulations.

 In most cases, a construction safety supervisor draws up and implements policies/guidelines that help reduce the risk of workplace accidents.